-At December 31, 2011, LP had stock-based employee compensation plans as described below.
-The total compensation expense related to all of LP's stock-based compensation plans was \$7.8 million for the year ended December 31, 2011; \$8.8 million for the year ended December 31, 2010 and \$7.3 million for the year ended December 31, 2009.
+At December 31, 2012, LP had stock-based employee compensation plans as described below.
+The total compensation expense related to all of LP's stock-based compensation plans was \$8.4 million for the year ended December 31, 2012; \$7.8 million for the year ended December 31, 2011 and \$8.8 million for the year ended December 31, 2010.

 LP recognizes these compensation costs net of an estimated forfeiture rate and recognizes the compensation costs for only those shares expected to vest on a straight-line basis over the requisite service period of the award, which is generally the vesting term of three years.
-LP estimated the forfeiture rate for 2011, 2010 and 2009 based on its historical experience during the preceding three years.
-During 2010, LP changed the service requirement for future awards for its current Chief Executive Officer which allows awards to vest regardless of service period.
+LP estimated the forfeiture rate for 2012, 2011 and 2010 based on its historical experience during the preceding three years.
+During 2010, LP changed the service requirement for future awards for its then current Chief Executive Officer which allowed awards to vest regardless of service period.
 For these awards, LP is required to expense the entire amount of the award as of the date of grant.